ministryofjustice/check-financial-eligibility/README.md

 ```

 Set ALLOW_FUTURE_SUBMISSION_DATE to true to allow integration tests to run with submission dates that are in the future.
-A copy of the `.env` file including the current values can be found in the `Shared-LAA` section of LastPass
+A copy of the `.env` file including the current values can be found in the `Shared-LAA` section of LastPass.

-## Setup

-You can run `bin/setup` from the commandline to install dependencies and setup the development and test databases

 ## Threshold configuration files